mohammed-Khairy/iVolve-Tasks/Continues Integration - Continues Delivery/Lab23/READM.md

 - Save

 ## Step 4: Create and Execute the Jenkins Pipeline
-Create a new Pipeline item named Jenkins-App-Pipeline.
-Configure the Jenkins file script using the definition below:
+Create a new Pipeline item named Jenkins-App-Pipeline and Configure the Jenkins file script :

 ```bash
 @Library('my-shared-library') _